 What is the size and scope of one's social support system or network?

 Identifying the size and scope of one's social support network is often the first step in a conversation with a solo ager who may be at risk of being disconnected or disengaged from health or social supports.
+If there is no network at all, or it is minimal, you can discuss ways to develop a network using community events, digital platforms, or local social services.

-Reflect on the people who are available to reliably help with the things that are of concern, whether they are daily tasks (e.g., home maintenance), or anticipated events (e.g., a health decline).
-If there is no network at all, or it is minimal, discuss ways to develop one incrementally leveraging community events, digital platforms, or local social services.
+You can ask the solo ager to reflect on the people who are available to reliably help with the things that are of concern, whether they are daily tasks (e.g., home maintenance), or anticipated events (e.g., planned appointments).
+When family or friends are not an option, seek out local services who are vetted through word-of-mouth contacts, or outside organizations like Angi.

 Networks that are "open" and "wide" can often be the most supportive in that they can offer a diverse range of assistance at varying times and ways.
-A "closed" or "narrow" network, where people are tightly connected and know each other also offers benefits such as they can be in touch with each other to support the solo ager as needed.
-Knowing which type of network is available helps solo agers plan for anticipated events (e.g., a health decline).
-If there is no network at all, or it is minimal, discuss ways to develop one incrementally leveraging community events, digital platforms, or local social services.
+A "closed" or "narrow" network, where people are tightly connected and know each other, also offers benefits such as the ease of being in touch with each other to support the solo ager as needed.
+Knowing which type of network is available helps solo agers plan ahead for uncertain future events such as a health decline or weather emergencies.

 Network Engagement